NadineDijkstra/IMADET/README.md

 The 'check_data.m' scripts check the data based on the exclusion criteria in the paper and output a 1 if the participant should be included and a 0 if not.

 The 'ExperimentX/jsPsych' folders contain the .html code to run the experiment online using jsPsych.

+The 'img.zip' file contains the stimulus images which need to be unzipped in the experiment folders so that jsPsych can load them.